core-wg/comi/draft-ietf-core-comi.md

 When not supported by a CoMI server, this option shall be ignored, all events notifications are reported independently of the presence and content of the 'f' (filter) option.

-When present, this option contains a comma separated list of notification SIDs.
+When present, this option contains a comma-separated list of notification SIDs.
 For example, the following request returns notifications 60010 and 60020.

 ~~~~
 REQ:  GET /s?f=60010,60020 Observe(0)